SEPAG Development Parent Starter Kit

 Dear [All/Colleagues],

-We’re pleased to introduce [District Name]’s Special Education Parent Advisory Group (SEPAG) to strengthen family-school collaboration in support of students with disabilities.
+We’re pleased to introduce updates to the [District Name]’s Special Education Parent Advisory Group (SEPAG) to strengthen family-school collaboration in support of students with disabilities.
 As you may know, SEPAGs provide a structured way for parents and caregivers to share input and partner with district leaders to improve programs and services.

-Our district’s new SEPAG will host around [number] meetings per year, each with a short educational segment and dedicated time for discussion.
+Our district’s SEPAG will host around [number] meetings per year, each with dedicated time for gathering parent input and generating discussion.
 Meetings will use plain language, invite broad participation, and end with actionable next steps.
 We want families to be informed, welcomed, and encouraged to participate, whether as active members or simply by staying aware of SEPAG’s role and activities.
-We are thrilled to report that [NAME], Director of Special Education, will serve as the district SEPAG liaison.
+[NAME], Director of Special Education, will continue to serve as the district SEPAG leader in partnership with our parent leaders.

 We’d appreciate your support in announcing this opportunity by personally inviting [District Name] families in your buildings and networks to attend our kickoff meeting or join our mailing list.
 To make this easy, we’ve attached a flyer that you can share.